dolittle-obsolete/WebAssembly/Documentation/getting_started.md

 The Mono SDK for WebAssembly has been packaged into a single NuGet package, called [Dolittle.Interaction.WebAssembly.Core](https://www.nuget.org/packages/Dolittle.Interaction.WebAssembly.Core/).
 This is a heavy package with everything needed for Monos WebAssembly support inside it.

 Dolittle has a specific build pipeline, and we do need that as well.
-This walkthrough also assumes the Dolittle.SDK and also assumes Autofac as the IoC container, MongoDB as database and our own development Event Store.
+This walkthrough also assumes the [Dolittle.SDK](https://www.nuget.org/packages/Dolittle.SDK/) and also assumes [Autofac](https://autofac.org/) as the IoC container, [MongoDB](https://www.mongodb.com) as database and our own development Event Store.

-Add the following dependencies to your `.csproj` file:
+After creating the `classlib`, Add the following dependencies to your `.csproj` file:

 ```xml
 <ItemGroup>